LmanTW/Light-Framework/Documents/02-Get_Started/02-Create_The_"Frame".md

 # Create The Frame
-When building an [SPA (Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application) with Light-Framework, you need a main html file to load all the basic layout components.
+When building an [SPA (Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application) with Light-Framework, you need a main html for loading all the basic layout components.

 ## Example
 This is an example which includes navbar and page in the frame file.